mvakde/mvakde.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
 I'm Mithil.
 I am a third year undergrad at IIT Bombay.
 I'm majoring in Engineering Physics, with a minor in Mathematics.

-I'm currently looking for a research internship this summer.
+I will be interning at the Laboratoire de Physique des Solides (Laboratory of Solid-State Physics: CNRS & Paris-Saclay University) in Paris this summer.

 ## Specific Research Interests:
  - I am currently learning **Condensed Matter Physics** and I find the topic to be very interesting